To download/save this report in PDF format, please click here

 Due to the country's historic evolution, which focused resources overwhelmingly on services and transactions, the assembly and manufacturing sectors – largely comprised of production of items such as processed foods, chemical products, construction materials and a small and declining clothing sector - remain severely underdeveloped.
-Given the higher educational requirements for the service sector jobs Panama’s economy created, this distortion has contributed to great income disparities, with social and economic inequalities marked by a high percentage of the population living at or near the poverty level, with significant underemployment and limited education and other social benefits.
+Panama’s economy is characterized by great income disparities, with social and economic inequalities marked by a high percentage of the population living at or near the poverty level with significant underemployment and limited education and other social benefits.

-In 2010 the three major credit rating agencies – Standard & Poor’s, Moody’s, and Fitch - all raised their credit ratings for Panama to investment grade, granting the Government of Panama international recognition for recent tax reforms and its record of steady GDP growth while keeping its deficits under control (even in 2009, a dismal year for the world economy, Panama’s economy grew 2.9% and the Government of Panama’s deficit was only 1% of GDP).
-Not only does the investment-grade rating lower the cost of borrowing for the Government of Panama, but it sends a strong market signal that Panama, even while carrying a debt ratio that is relatively high, is one of only five Latin American countries to achieve this distinction.
+In 2010 the three major credit rating agencies – Standard & Poor’s, Moody’s, and Fitch - all raised their credit ratings for Panama to investment grade, granting the Government of Panama international recognition for recent tax reforms and its record of steady GDP growth while keeping its deficits under control.
+The investment-grade rating both lowers the cost of borrowing for the Government of Panama and sends a positive signal to foreign investors.

 Panama's economy is based primarily on a well-developed services sector, accounting for about 75% of GDP.
 Services include the Panama Canal, banking, the Colon Free Zone, insurance, container ports, and flagship registry.
-Panama is currently engaged in the Panama Canal expansion project.
-This project, in conjunction with the expansion of the capacities of its ports on both the Atlantic and Pacific coasts, will solidify Panama’s global logistical advantage in the Western Hemisphere.
+The country is currently engaged in a $5.25 billion expansion of the Panama Canal that, when finished, would allow significantly larger vessels to transit and might alter shipping routes to and from multiple U.S. ports.
+This project, in conjunction with the expansion of the capacities of its ports on both the Atlantic and Pacific coasts and ongoing investment in regional fueling operations, will solidify Panama’s global logistical advantage in the Western Hemisphere.

 The U.S. is Panama's most important trading partner, with about 30% of the import market, and U.S. products enjoy a high degree of acceptance in Panama.
-In 2011, U.S. exports to Panama jumped 34% to $8.25 billion – in no small part due to the fact that Panama’s economy grew 10.5%.
+In 2012, U.S. exports to Panama jumped 20% to $9.9 billion – in no small part due to the fact that Panama’s economy grew 10.6% in 2012.
 However, international competition for sales is strong across sectors including telecommunications equipment, automobiles, heavy construction equipment, consumer electronics, computers, apparel, gifts, and novelty products.

 Panama’s inflexible labor laws are a source of concern for prospective investors.
 Firing practices are excessively regulated, reducing labor mobility and inhibiting hiring.
 While inexpensive in global terms, Panama's minimum wage is relatively high in a Central American context.
 In addition, competent technical employees fluent in English may be hard to find.
 These labor issues, coupled with relatively high costs for electricity, result in higher than average unit production costs in Panama.